Types of childcare

 Getting further help

-If you have a child aged between 0 and 5 you can also visit a Cambridgeshire Children’s Centre for help with finding childcare.
+If you have a child aged between 0 and 5 you can also visit a Cambridgeshire Child and Family Centre for help with finding childcare.
 Other local parents are likely to have a good idea of what is available in an area, but make sure you make your own enquiries into the quality and suitability of a setting.
 For providers registered with Ofsted, their inspection report will provide useful information on their quality.
-The Family Information Directory provides links to Ofsted report for registered providers.
+The Childcare Directory provides links to Ofsted report for registered providers.

 Under the Child Care Act 2006, Cambridgeshire County Council has a duty to: